Forbes

 Organizations that treat integration as a long-term capability, rather than a series of disconnected projects, tend to see more consistent, sustainable results.
 A few practices come up again and again:

-- Avoid tightly coupled, point-to-point integrations.
-Direct system-to-system connections are quick to build but tend to become fragile as the landscape evolves; loosely coupled patterns make it easier to change or replace systems later.
+• Avoid tightly coupled, point-to-point integrations.
+Direct system-to-system connections are quick to build.
+They also turn fragile as the landscape changes.
+Loosely coupled patterns make systems easier to swap out later.

 Building an Integration Centre of Excellence

-An integration centre of excellence (ICoE) is a cross-functional capability that helps organizations manage integration consistently as they scale.
-Rather than acting as a single centralized delivery team, an effective ICoE provides guidance, standards, and shared services that let multiple teams build and operate integrations efficiently on their own.
+An integration centre of excellence (ICoE) is a cross-functional capability that helps companies manage integration consistently as they scale.
+An effective ICoE is not a single central delivery team.
+It supplies the guidance, standards, and shared services that let other teams build and run integrations themselves.

-An ICoE typically pulls together expertise from enterprise architecture, integration specialists, security, operations, and business stakeholders, balancing flexibility with control.
+An ICoE usually pulls together expertise from enterprise architecture, integration specialists, security, operations, and business stakeholders, balancing flexibility with control.
 Its core responsibilities usually include:

 Measuring Integration Maturity

-Enterprise integration is an evolving capability, and organizations often track a few key indicators to gauge how mature their approach is:
+Enterprise integration is an evolving capability, and companies often track a few key indicators to gauge how mature their approach is:

 Tracking these over time helps keep an integration strategy aligned with where the business is actually headed.